-The ski season is well underway here in the Colorado Rockies, which means it is time to start making plans for those day ski trips if you haven’t already.
-The following empirically and scientifically derived list is thus provided to the reader as an aid in planning and final decision making for said day trips.
+The ski season is almost upon us here in the Colorado Rockies, which means it is time to start making plans for those day ski trips if you haven’t already.
+The following empirically and scientifically derived list is thus provided to the reader as an aid in planning and final decision-making for said day trips.

 #5 Monarch Mountain